v4iv/theleakycauldronblog/src/pages/blog/fit-bounds-of-a-polyline-and-marker-with-react-google-maps.md

 ## Using the Map Component

-Using it is simple enough just import the above component, pass it the required props one of them being your google map api key url.
+Using it is simple enough just import the above component, pass it the required props one of them being your Google Map API key URL.

 ```javascript
 class FlightPathTracker Component<any, any> {